VUIIS/dax/docs/installing_dax_in_a_virtual_environment.rst

 Setup
 -----

 To install miniconda3 go to https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html .
 Then choose 'Regular Installation', 'MacOS', and finally 'MiniConda Installer for MacOS'.
-Download the Python 3.7 bash file and open the terminal.
+Download the Python 3.7 or newer bash file and open the terminal (using 3.8 as an example here).
 Run the following where the file was downloaded:

 ::